SudoSteven/SnithixAssistant/README.md

 ## Installation

 Install python from [python.org](https://python.org) and clone this repo.
-Then open cmd in the folder where it is cloned and type 'python Snithix.py' or if you have python3, then type 'python3 Snithix.py'
+Then open cmd in the folder where it is cloned and type `python Snithix.py` or if you have python3, then type `python3 Snithix.py`

 ## Please read

  - This is not finished yet.
 You can fork this repo and add more features to make this better.
 Remember to credit me ;)
- - It is made using SpeechRecognition, pyttsx3 and wikipedia api
+ - Made using SpeechRecognition, pyttsx3 and wikipedia API